 At a glance:

-If you want a super wide aperture, but also want some flexibility when it comes to focal length, Sigma’s fantastic 18-35mm f/1.8 is a lens well worth looking at.
+For a super wide aperture with some flexibility in focal length, Sigma’s fantastic 18-35mm f/1.8 is well worth looking at.
 You get an almost unheard of maximum wide aperture of f/1.8, ideal for low light and creating a super shallow depth-of-field.
 Carrying this lens around is like carrying two to three prime lenses, without the need to change the lens or carry additional weight.
 A great choice for landscapes, portraits, still life, snap shots, casual, and close-up photography.

 Nikon AF-S Nikkor 24-120mm f/4G ED VR